ARCAspace: 1999–2004: Demonstrator rocket family

-ARCA was established as Romanian Cosmonautics and Aeronautics Association (Asociația Română pentru Cosmonautică și Aeronautică), a non-governmental organization in 1999 by a group of rocket and aeronautics enthusiasts.
+ARCA was established as Romanian Cosmonautics and Aeronautics Association (Asociația Română pentru Cosmonautică și Aeronautică), a non-governmental organization in 1999 by Dumitru Popescu and other rocket and aeronautics enthusiasts.
 Their goal was to construct and launch space rockets.

 After experimenting with designs for different fuels and rocket engine types, including solid fuel rockets, they decided to use fiberglass for engine and tank construction and hydrogen peroxide as fuel.

 Their first vehicle was named Demonstrator and was a 10 m long, unguided, self-stabilized rocket.
 It never flew, instead it was used in various public exhibitions to attract funds and sponsorships.
 Their second rocket, Demonstrator 2, was constructed in 2003.
 For this, ARCA created their first rocket engine testing installation where they tested their hydrogen peroxide engine.
 After the tests were successful, they constructed Demonstrator 2B which was an improved version of their previous rocket.
 It had a 4.5 m length and 0.77 m diameter and used an 18 m high launch pad.

 In 2003 ARCA also signed up for the Ansari X Prize international competition and started design for the Orizont suborbital vehicle capable of carrying a crew of two up to an altitude of 100 km.
 Orizont was to be ARCA's competing vehicle for the Ansari X Prize.
 It was designed to use a disposable jet engine up to an altitude of 15 km and then ignite its main hydrogen peroxide rocket engine in order to propel it to the 100 km altitude.

-On September 9, 2004 ARCA successfully launched the Demonstrator 2B rocket from Cape Midia Air Force Base.
+On September 9, 2004, ARCA successfully launched the Demonstrator 2B rocket from Cape Midia Air Force Base.
 Because of powerful wind gusts up to 60 km/h, they were forced to use only 20 percent of the intended fuel quantity in order to keep with the allocated safety zone by the Air Force.
 The altitude reached was 1200 m.
 90 journalists from Romania, Germany, and Austria were present at the launch.
 After the launch, ARCA started construction of the Orizont spaceplane and completed the aircraft structure by 2005.